 - Radial engines are generally air-cooled, while inline engines are liquid-cooled.
 This means that radial engines generally perform better at low- and medium altitudes, while inline engines tend to perform better at high altitudes.
 Unlike land-based fighters, naval aircraft weren’t expected to escort or engage high-flying bombers, so this worked out well.

-- Radial engines are lighter which is again helpful getting airborne after short, catapult type, takeoff.
+- Radial engines are lighter which is again helpful getting airborne after a short, catapult type, takeoff.